Workforce Development and Talent Assets

 Tapping Into the Diaspora

-Nearly five million Puerto Ricans live on the U.S. mainland, many of which are eager to return to the island.
-Together with other key stakeholders on the island, Invest Puerto Rico is working on initiatives to harness the potential of these individuals.
-One of our partners, ConPRmetidos, launched El Comeback, an initiative to collect the resumes of skilled workers on the mainland and connect them with companies in Puerto Rico.
+Nearly five million Puerto Ricans live on the U.S. mainland, many of whom are eager to return to the island and boost recovery efforts through economic growth.
+Together with other key stakeholders on the island, Invest Puerto Rico is working on initiatives to harness the potential of these individuals and further economic development.

+One of our partners, ConPRmetidos, launched El Comeback, a nonprofit initiative to collect the resumes of skilled workers on the mainland and connect them with companies in Puerto Rico after the devastation of hurricanes Maria and Irma.
 Thus far, ConPRmetidos has identified nearly 30,000 individuals.
 This means that your company can benefit from a talent pool that grows every day.
 To assist with bringing talent to Puerto Rico, Puerto Rico’s Incentives Code (aka Act 60) also confers credits to employers looking to attract difficult-to-recruit talent to the island.
 Read about Act 60 to learn more.

 Ready to Invest?

-Collaborate with entrepreneurs and innovators and transform your business in Puerto Rico.
+Learn more about how Invest Puerto Rico collaborates with entrepreneurs and innovators and transform your business in Puerto Rico.